Sheila-source/Catch-Monster/README.md

  - PREGRESSION AND CHALLENGE: Making more rocks hit the ground so that dino must avoid them.
  - LOSING: This main character will lose when the rocks hit dino.

+# Art Style

+This is a 2D isometric game, with high quality 2D sprites.
+The character and design should be colorful and everything should be unique.
+And highly animated and layered backgrounds.

+# Music and Sounds

+- The music should be simple and catchy to the players.
+- The rocks when they fall make a sound.
+- In the first action of the game it has a happy music in the background.
+- When the main character dino hit by the rocks the sound.